tsbertalan/behavioralCloning/doc/report.md

 ## Post-Processing

-Initially, since network outputs appeared very noisy, I added temporal smoothing by using a running average of the last 6 or so steering angle predictions.
+Initially, since network outputs appeared very noisy, I added temporal smoothing by using a running average of the last 6 or so steering angle predictions (denoted as $\hat\rho$).
 Since this had the effect of damping out needed strong turns, I multiplied this average by an arbitrary scaling factor of about two.
 However, this approach predictably did more harm than good as the network outputs became better (through improved architecture and preprocessing).
 In particular, temporal smoothing makes it difficult for the controller to respond to quickly changing inputs, as appear when the car is moving more quickly.
 With this smoothing in place, the speed had to be fixed at as low as 5 MPH to avoid curb strikes.

 Eventually, the (unfiltered) network results were good enough to control the car reliably at its maximum speed of 30 MPH on straight sections, and almost this on curves.
 To accommodate this variability, I allowed the base speed `baseSpeedTarget` to be reduced by the absolute value of the turn angle, multiplied by a scalar `slowdownFactor`.
 This set point was then smoothed with a long-term running average of the past 60 values before being passed to the speed PI controller.
 Obviously, it would be better to anticipate curves, and slow down in advance, but that would require a different model.
 This is at least a little better than a static speed.